blocksds/sdk/docs/content/docs/setup/extra_steps.md

 ### 2. Additional libraries and tools

-[This document](../../docs/external_libs) has a list of tools and libraries that support BlocksDS and can be installed in `/opt/blocksds/external`.
+There are several libraries and tools that aren't installed by default.
+They are listed in the links you can find [here](../../docs).
+They all get installed to `BLOCKSDSEXT`.

 ### 3. Keeping multiple versions of BlocksDS